-MQTT vs WebSocket in this, the MQTT is a lightweight publish/subscribe network protocol that is used to transport messages between devices/machines directly in the web browser.
+MQTT vs WebSocket in this, the MQTT is a lightweight publish/subscribe network protocol used to directly transport messages between devices/machines directly in the web browser.
 This protocol is ideal for IOT applications like Alexa as they don’t have a web browser to send or receive data.
-It is ideal for carrying signals and are mostly used for constrained devices having low-bandwidth, high latency or unreliable network.
+It is ideal for carrying signals and is mostly used for constrained devices with low-bandwidth, high latency, or unreliable network.
 It also enables you to send commands to control action, publish data and much more.

 On the other side, WebSocket is a computer communication protocol that creates a two-way channel between a web browser & a server.
 It runs over a single TCP connection and solves HTTP limitations to allow low latency bidirectional communication.
 Using MQTT over Web socket helps in activating all of MQTT features which can be used for many use cases such as:

 - To check the current status of devices with the help of messages that are retained.

 - Communicating very easily with mobile and web applications

 Head to Head Comparison of MQTT vs WebSocket

 Below is the Top 7 comparison between MQTT vs WebSocket:

 Given below are the major key differences between MQTT vs WebSocket:

 - MQTT stands for MQ Telemetry transport, which is the key protocol in messaging over small devices.
 MQTT and Websockets are two different protocols lying in different layers like TCP, IP.
 Hence these should not be compared.